Guides

 With Rust

-The cardanowall crate seals through the same gateway client. parse_age_recipient decodes each address to the raw key, and kem: None keeps the X-Wing default:
+The cardanowall crate seals through the same gateway client. parse_age_recipient decodes each address to the raw key, and the KEM defaults to the X-Wing hybrid:

 use cardanowall::client::{